How to Freeze Lasagna the Right Way

 Taste of Home

-Once your lasagna has cooled, you’ll want to wrap it tightly with plastic wrap and foil.
-This will keep air from reaching your lasagna, preventing freezer burn and preserving its flavor and texture.
+Once your lasagna has cooled, wrap it snugly with plastic wrap and foil.
+This will keep air from reaching the lasagna, preventing freezer burn and preserving its flavor and texture.
 To do so, first wrap the entire lasagna, pan included, in plastic wrap.
-Try to get the plastic wrap as close to the lasagna surface as you can to block out air.
+Try to get the plastic wrap as close to the lasagna’s surface as you can to block out air.
 Then, cover the top of the wrapped lasagna with a piece of foil to secure it.
-Check out these other ways to prevent freezer burn.

-If you’re freezing a baked lasagna, you can also break it up into individual servings first.
-Transfer the slices of lasagna into freezer-safe food containers or wrap the slices first in plastic wrap and then in foil, and store them in a freezer storage bag, like these Ziplock bags.
+If you’re freezing a baked lasagna, you can also cut it up into individual servings first.
+Transfer the slices of lasagna into freezer-safe food containers or wrap the slices first in plastic wrap and then in foil, and store them in a freezer storage bag.

 Taste of Home